 Site Local importance Parish Field Used as a recreational facility for the parish, including walking, cricket and football.
 It is also used as the playing field for the school.
 The field borders onto River Lydden with wildlife interest, including otters and voles.
-The village pound A triangular green of historical interest.
+The Village Pound A triangular green of historical interest.
 Contains a mature tree of environmental value.
-Hountwell pump Of historical interest, being the sole water supply for Henley until the early 20 th century.
 River Lydden corridor The River Lydden and its immediate corridor forms an important wildlife habitat, with varied flora and fauna, which is also of landscape value.

-\ the river corridor subject to the local greenspace designation extends to 5 metres beyond the top of the riverbank on either side of the river.
+the river corridor subject to the local greenspace designation extends to 5 metres beyond the top of the riverbank on either side of the river.